PythonRSAS/pythonrsas.github.io/_posts/2022-06-18-2-Linked-list.md

 * Additionally, linked lists use more storage than the array due to their property of referencing the next node in the linked list.
 * Finally, unlike an array whose values are all stored in contiguous memory, a linked list's nodes are at arbitrary, possibly far apart locations in memory.

+# Linked list implementation
+In this implementation, linked list and Node are defined in separate classes.
 ## Common Operations:
 * Insert
 * Insert at end